Aniruddhan15/ML-tutorials-/README.md

-# Basic ML Tutorials for begginers
+# Basic ML Tutorials for beginners